-- believes that your child’s progress should be at least be in line with learners of similar ability
+- we believe that your child’s progress should be at least be in line with learners of similar ability

-- reinforces the school’s culture and ethos of inclusion and achievement of your child through its graduation ceremonies.
+- we reinforce the school’s culture and ethos of inclusion and achievement of your child through its graduation ceremonies.

-- strives to ensure your child’s progress is at least in line with hearing pupils of similar ability
+- we strive to ensure your child’s progress is at least in line with hearing pupils of similar ability

-- ensures your child is learning in environments where optimum acoustic adaptations have been made
+- we ensure your child is learning in environments where optimum acoustic adaptations have been made

-- encourages your child to learn how to successfully communicate with hearing as well as deaf and hearing impaired peers.
+- we encourage your child to learn how to successfully communicate with hearing as well as deaf and hearing impaired peers.

 The TCR is a specialist provision that caters for your child whose preferred communication may encompass a range of methods.
 This can include speech, signed English; sign supported English and British Sign Language.
 The TCR understands that barriers to communication, learning and information can be replaced with cohesion and accessibility.
 This can be facilitated through deaf awareness training for staff and students.
 It can also promote positive social emotional health and well being.

 Your child will:

 - have co-ordinated planning to ensure he/she is taught and supported in the mainstream

 - have access to 1:1 or small group pre and post tutoring support.